-Can you find an artist whose music emulates the pain, euphoria, sorrow, passion, empathy, apathy, despair, & madness of life explored so wondrously by Roland Faunte?
-Nah.
-Contemplating life, death, coping, purpose, & perseverance, his debut LP Sewing Kit brings you to tears.
-It makes you feel understood—creeping into you, even the darkest, most private layers—and is the most cathartic music I’ve heard.
+Can you find an artist whose music emulates the pain, euphoria, sorrow, passion, empathy, apathy, despair, and madness of life explored so wondrously by Roland Faunte?
+His debut LP Sewing Kit brings you to tears.
+It makes you feel understood—creeping into you, even the darkest, most private layers.
+It is the most cathartic music I’ve heard.
 But whether or not you have mental illness, it’s not about labels like that.
-It’s about the fears and insecurities found in all humans at some point.
+It’s about the fears and insecurities found in all humans.
 Roland also wrote, sang, and produced the album by himself.
-And it is just as impressive sonically as it is lyrically.
-All in all, Sewing Kit is a masterpiece in every conceivable way.
+It is as impressive sonically as it is lyrically.
+All in all, Sewing Kit is a masterpiece in every way.

 “So hear me now

 In case I falter and I break

 Without a doubt

 Musically, the album shines in “Happy Life,” which boasts several million plays on Spotify.
 Written for a girl who helped him stay alive in his hardest times, this love song shows Roland’s superb range & delivery as a singer, coupled with beautiful lyrical musings about life, love, and relationships.
 The first 90 seconds are slow, as Roland contemplates the dichotomy of his life with and without her, only to explode into a beautiful crescendo of drums and piano.
 Every song on Sewing Kit is amazing—there is not a wasted minute on the 8-song LP—but “Happy Life” is a standout.
 It is the most compelling song overall.